Karthik Calling Karthik: Plot

-After a few months, Karthik is comfortably living in Cochin with a decent job.
+After a few months, Karthik is comfortably residing in Cochin with a decent new job.
 His life is back to normal except for the fact that he refuses to have a phone line.
-Upon his boss's request, he is forced to purchase a landline.
-He goes to great lengths to ensure that he himself is unaware of the phone number.
-However, one day at exactly 5 a.m, he receives a call from the mysterious caller, who threatens to kill him.
-Meanwhile, Shonali is contacted by Dr. Shweta Kapadia (Shefali Shah), who reveals the twist: Karthik actually suffers from schizophrenia, a mental disorder characterized by abnormal social behavior and failure to understand reality.
-He has an alter-ego that is more assertive and advises him on how to live life.
-It is revealed that the strange caller was Karthik himself.
-He has been dealing with this condition from a young age, when he created a fake brother named Kumar with his imagination (which is why his parents never believed him).
-Karthik's phone has the capacity to record messages and act as a playback feature at a certain time.
-Karthik would wake up in the middle of the night, leave himself messages as his alter ego, and return to sleep, where he would awake once again at 5 AM to take his own calls.
+However, he is forced to purchase a landline on the request of his new employer.
+This time, Karthik purchases the same telephone he used to receive the phone calls on, and goes to great lengths to ensure that he himself is unaware of the phone number.
+Meanwhile, Dr. Kapadia meets with Shonali in Mumbai and reveals that Karthik is actually a patient of schizophrenia and multiple personality disorder, two mental disorders characterised by abnormal social behaviour and failure to understand reality.
+He has been suffering from this condition since a very young age, when he made up an imaginary older brother named Kumar, which is why his parents never believed him.

-Eventually, Karthik becomes so disturbed that he attempts to commit suicide again.
-Shonali, realizing the truth, arrives at the right time to save him.
-They reconcile and she stands by him, helping him with his condition.
-After a few months, Karthik is in the process of dealing with his disorder and lives a happy and rehabilitated life with Shonali by his side.
+Moreover, the mysterious caller was none other than Karthik himself as he exhibits an alter ego that is more assertive and advises him on how to live life.
+Karthik's telephone has the unique feature to record voice messages and replay them at a scheduled time.
+Karthik would wake up in the middle of each night, record voice messages for himself as his alter ego, and return to sleep, only to awake once again at 5:00 am to receive his own "phone calls".
+After learning this, Shonali realises that Karthik's life might be in danger and immediately leaves for Cochin to save him.
+Elsewhere, Karthik leaves himself a new voice message as his alter ago, in which the "caller" states that he has tracked Karthik down to Cochin and threatens to kill him.
+After receiving the voice message, Karthik becomes so disturbed that he attempts suicide by drug overdose again.
+However, Shonali arrives at the right time to save him, and they reconcile with she deciding to help him with his condition.
+After a few days, Karthik is apparently in the process of dealing with his disorder and lives a happy and rehabilitated life with both Shonali and Dr. Kapadia by his side.